 These are the best rugged phones you can buy right now

-Smartphones are more refined than ever, with glass builds, tiny bezels, and large displays.
-They’re great for life in an office, but most mainstream phones come up short in harsh environments.
+Smartphones are more refined than ever, with glass builds, tiny bezels, large displays, and impressive performance.
+They’re great for life in an office, but most of the best phones come up short in harsh environments.
 For example, if you work in construction, you’re probably looking for a phone you can use as a trusty, durable tool.
 You need to be able to give it hell without risking it getting destroyed.
-With that in mind, we’ve put together a list of the best rugged phones you can buy.
+With that in mind, we’ve compiled a list of the best rugged phones you can buy.

 You won’t find all-glass designs on this list, but you will find plenty of durable MIL-STD and IP ratings to go around.
 Some of our picks even have unique features like thermal cameras and walkie-talkie features to help you through your shift.
 Let’s get to it.

 Buying the right rugged phone for your needs

 There are plenty of rugged phones on the market right now, which can make choosing the right one a challenge.
 However, it’s not that much different from buying an everyday phone.
 You’ll have to decide which features you want most, and it’s essential to see what extras are available.